bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/email.md

 To use another provider you'll need to override the Kubernetes secret that we create on installation.

+## Example Config

+Save the below to a file called `smtp-secrets.yml`.
+You'll need to set the information to reflect your email server.

 ```yaml
 apiVersion: v1
 kind: Secret